This information is being provided as a resource and is intended for AIA purposes only. It should not be shared or otherwise distributed outside AIA.

 AIA’s 2021–2025 Strategic Plan

-Requirement 9: Comply with all filing requirements for nonprofit organizations in the component’s state.
+Requirement 9: State and Local components only: Comply with all filing requirements for nonprofit organizations in the component’s state.
+(NOTE: This is one of the requirements that components will report in their annual accreditation “check-up.”)

-Documentation: Provide a copy of the record showing the component has filed with the state as a nonprofit corporation.
+Documentation: Provide a PDF of the record showing the component is currently registered with their state as a nonprofit corporation.

 State corporation laws and IRS exemption